Boxer shorts: Boxer shorts for women

 Boxer shorts for women have come onto the market in recent years.
 They are often worn as loungewear.
 They differ from boyshorts in that they are commonly longer and more closely resemble their male counterparts.
 There have been reports that women have been buying men's boxers for use as underwear.

 In popular culture

 In 1975, a Sears catalog photo of boxer shorts created a recurring urban legend.
 A model appeared to have part of his penis exposed in the photo, which a Sears spokesperson stated was a printing defect.
 Despite widespread press interest at the time, Sears reported that only a few letters were received from the general public, and noted that when the image was reprinted in the Spring-Summer catalog, it showed no such flaw.
 No recall of the catalog occurred.
 The incident inspired the singer Zoot Fenster's 1975 single "The Man on Page 602".

+A noticeable comedy routine that involves boxer shorts, most notably used in cartoons, is to have a character wear boxer shorts that has a humorous print or pattern on them (usually hearts or polka-dots) when one's trousers had fallen down or ripped apart.